Obadiah Noel

-Obadiah Arthur Noel (born June 28, 1999) is an American professional basketball player for APR BBC of the Basketball Africa League (BAL) and Rwanda Basketball League (RBL).
+Obadiah Arthur Noel (born June 28, 1999) is an American-Guyanese professional basketball player, who most recently played for the Westchester Knicks of the NBA G League.
 He played college basketball for the UMass Lowell River Hawks.

 Early life

 Noel began his high school career at Saint John's Catholic Prep.
 For his senior season, Noel transferred to Tuscarora High School, playing under coach Darryl Whiten.
 He scored 41 points in a game during his senior season.
 As a senior, Noel averaged 22.4 points, 5.2 rebounds and 3.5 assists per game.
 He was named Frederick County Player of the Year.
 Noel committed to playing college basketball at UMass Lowell, the only team to offer him a scholarship.

 College career

 Noel averaged 6.5 points per game as a freshman off the bench.
 He was named to the America East All-Rookie Team.
 As a sophomore, Noel averaged 14.6 points, 3.5 rebounds, and 2 assists per game.
 Noel averaged 18.2 points, 5.2 rebounds and 2.7 assists per game as a junior, earning First Team All-America East honors.
 He declared for the 2020 NBA draft but ultimately withdrew and returned to UMass Lowell.
 On November 28, 2020, Noel scored a career-high 35 points in an 82–72 loss to Illinois State.
 He missed the final five games of the regular season with an undisclosed injury, but returned for the America East tournament.
 As a senior, Noel averaged 21.4 points, 4.8 rebounds and 3.3 assists per game.
 He was named to the First Team All-America East.
 Noel became the second River Hawk to surpass 1,500 points during the Division 1 era.
 Following the season, he declared for the 2021 NBA draft, forgoing the additional season of eligibility granted by the NCAA due to the COVID-19 pandemic.